 How Do You Know When to Use Emotionally Focused Therapy?

 Do you find yourself having the same argument over and over again with your spouse or a family member?
-Emotionally focused therapy can help you find the emotion behind the repeated arguments and help you solve the underlying cause of the problem as well as feel more attached to your significant other or family member.
+Emotionally focused therapy can help you find the emotion at the root of your disagreement to help you solve the underlying cause of the problem.
+This process not only resolves issues but helps you feel more attached to your significant other or family member.

 How Does Emotionally Focused Therapy Work?

-Emotionally focused therapy uses attachment theory to help the therapist see and understand the drama of emotions, distress, and needs between partners.
+Emotionally focused therapy uses attachment theory to help the therapist see and understand the complex network of emotions, distress, and needs between partners.
 The therapist can then direct new conversations and interactions based on honest feelings.

-Through emotion-focused therapy exercises, people may discover deeper past vulnerabilities and feelings that are blocked by the more immediate emotions displayed in the current relationship.
+Through emotion-focused therapy exercises, people may discover deeper vulnerabilities and feelings that are blocked by the more immediate emotions and concerns displayed at any given moment in a relationship.

 Theory and Background of EFT